itielMaimon/Minesweeper/README.md

 This project is mantained by:
 * [Itiel Maimon](http://github.com/itielMaimon)

 ## Contributing
 1. Fork it
 2. Create your feature branch (git checkout -b my-new-feature).
 3. Commit your changes (git commit -m 'Add some feature').
-4. Run the linter (ruby lint.rb').
-5. Push your branch (git push origin my-new-feature).
+4. Push your branch (git push origin my-new-feature).
-6. Create a new Pull Request.
+5. Create a new Pull Request.